 The last time professional standards were published for heart pine was 1924.
 After the forests were cleared, they no longer were needed.
 However, the 1924 specifications allow for knots to be no bigger than 1½ inches in diameter and specify that knots must be sound (not loose or open).

 Note: Knots are infrequent in the better grades of antique heart pine.

 Note: Goodwin exceeds 1924 standards.

-What about pitch pockets, checking and nail holes?
+What about pitch pockets, checking, and nail holes?

 Pitch pockets are crystallized resin pockets and should be solid or easily filled.
 Only pockets 1/8” or less are allowed in antique heart pine.
-Checking (or tiny surface cracks) is natural in antique heart pine due to the high resin content.
+Checking (or tiny surface cracks) is natural in antique heart pine due to its high resin content.
 Checks are easily sanded out after installation and will not be noticeable.
 Building-reclaimed heart pine usually includes nail holes.
 Better grades allow nail holes that are no more than ¼ inches and only infrequent on the boards.
 Building-reclaimed heart pine may also include nail staining around the nail holes or on some areas of the boards.